SkiFire13/master-thesis/chapters/4-implementation.typ

   )
 $

-We used some of the parity game instances included in the Oink @oink collection of parity game solvers to test our implementation with positive results.
+We used some of the parity game instances included in the Oink @oink collection of parity game solvers to test our implementation, getting empiric evidence of the correctness of our implementation.

 == Testing with $mu$-calculus